-Zangshu 葬書 "Book of burial", also called Zangjing 葬經, is a book on geomancy traditionally attributed to the Jin period 晉 (265-420) scholar Guo Pu 郭璞 who is known for his expertise as a magician and geomancer, as described in his biography in the official dynastic history Jinshu 晉書, as well as in Gan Bao's 干寶 story collection Soushenji 搜神記.
-In the latter it is described how Guo Pu analyzed the most ideal burying place for his mother.
+Zangshu 葬書 "Book of burial", also called Zangjing 葬經, is a book on geomancy traditionally attributed to the Jin-period 晉 (265-420) scholar Guo Pu 郭璞 (276-324), who is known for his expertise as a magician and geomancer, as described in his biography in the official dynastic history Jinshu 晉書, as well as in Gan Bao's 干寶 (286-336?) story collection Soushenji 搜神記.
+The latter narrates how Guo Pu analyzed the most ideal burying place for his mother.
 This story is also mentioned in the book Shishuo xinyu 世說新語.
 Yet in fact it is far from sure whether Guo Pu was the real author of the Zangshu or not.

-The short book is written in a very concise and crude language, which also shows that it was not written by a famous writer as Guo Pu.
+The short text is written in a very concise and crude language, which also shows that it was not written by a famous literate person as Guo Pu.
 It includes 20 chapters and became one of the most prominent books on traditional geomancy in China.
-During the Song period Cai Yuanding 蔡元定 shortened it to twelve chapters.
-It was again revised during the Yuan period by Wu Cheng 吳澄, who selected the most important and clearly written parts to build the "inner chapters" (neipian 內篇), while those written in a less refined style and of minor importance were to constitute the "outer chapters" (waipian 外篇).
+During the Song period, Cai Yuanding 蔡元定 (1135-1198) shortened it to twelve chapters.
+It was again revised during the Yuan period (1279-1368) by Wu Cheng 吳澄 (1249-1333), who selected the most important and clearly written parts to build the "inner chapters" (neipian 內篇), while those written in a less refined style and of minor importance were to constitute the "outer chapters" (waipian 外篇).
 Parts of inferior quality were appended in the so-called "miscellaneous chapters" (zapian 雜篇).
 This is also the structure of the transmitted text.